Nanah-cub/Levels-Beyond/README.md

 2. Embedded Database: I choose to use an embedded database purely because it was the easiest to get up in running.
 It also wouldn't change my design overly much
 3. Spring-Data-JPA: Spring Data JPA provided all the functionality I desired to complete this project.
 One possible issue with using it is the save method.
 When save is a called it inserts an object if the primary key doesn't exists and updates if it exists.
 This might not be the desired functionality.

-### GitHub
-I built this assignment using Angular and SCSS.
-I choose Angular because simply it is the Frontend Framework that I have the most experience in and would be the best representation of my code.
-I am actively trying to gain familiary with the React/Redux way of doing things `https://github.com/Nanah-cub/react-start-webapp`, but still need a little more time.